someyuck/pybullet-drones-demo/README.md

 - Starting with all drones in a square shape: `python -m src.swarm --init_pos=1`
 - Starting with all drones in random positions: `python -m src.swarm --init_pos=2`

+The number of drones can be changed by passing a value to the `--num_drones` flag.

 ## Cleanup